Magnitus-/ExpressUserLocal/README.md

 --------------

 - More tests
+- Bit of refactoring
 - Updated user-properties dependency to version 3.4.0
 - Changed handling of URL parameters to parse fields as dictated by the user schema.
 - Added validation for the email authentication field in the PUT /User/Self/Memberships/Validated route.
 - Indicated the nuances for different errors in the PUT /User/Self/Memberships/Validated and made the errors most consistent with the rest of the library.
+- Added handlers for the PUT /User/:Field/:ID/Memberships/:Membership and the DELETE /User/:Field/:ID/Memberships/:Membership routes.

 0.0.1-alpha.18
 --------------